A Survey on Adversarial Contention Resolution: Jamming-Resistant Contention Resolution

 \subsubsection{\bf Developing Intuition.}

 A jamming adversary poses at least two significant new challenges over the dynamic-arrivals model considered in Section~\ref{sec:adversarial-dynamic}.
-First, it may not be obvious that non-trivial makespan guarantees are possible; for example, if jamming occurs in every slot in perpetuity, then no \things can succeed.
-Therefore, we must either constrain the jamming power of the adversary (for example, by assuming a bounded adversary), or alter our measure of throughput to address this case.
-Second, the algorithms surveyed so far that rely on channel feedback to adjust contention---for example, by estimating $n$ (such as in~\cite{BenderKPY18,DBLP:journals/jacm/GreenbergFL87}) or by exchanging messages between \things---are vulnerable, since jamming allows the adversary to create collisions and prevent communication.
+First, it may not be obvious that non-trivial latency guarantees are possible; for example, if jamming occurs in every slot in perpetuity, then no \things can succeed.
+Therefore, we must either constrain the jamming power of the adversary (e.g., by assuming a bounded adversary), or alter our measure of throughput to address this case (e.g., via notions of competitiveness and implicit throughput).
+Second, the algorithms surveyed so far that rely on channel feedback to adjust contention---for example, by estimating $n$ (such as in~\cite{BenderKPY18,DBLP:journals/jacm/GreenbergFL87}) or by exchanging messages between \things (such as in \cite{BenderKPY18,DeMarco:2017:ASC:3087801.3087831}---are vulnerable, since jamming allows the adversary to cause overestimates of $n$ and prevent communication.

-With regard to the first challenge, Chang et al.~\cite{ChangJP19} measure performance over non-jammed slots.
-Specifically, assuming that at least one \thing is present in the system, a slot that is not jammed, but where no \thing succeeds, is said to be \defn{wasted}.
-Guaranteeing that only a small constant fraction of slots are wasted allows us to derive meaningful results despite an adversary that jams aggressively, perhaps even in every slot.
+To address the first challenge, a common approach is to optimize performance in non-jammed slots, as done by Chang et al.\cite{ChangJP19} and Bender et al.\cite{bender:how}.
+Assuming that at least one \thing is present in the system, a slot that is not jammed, but where no \thing succeeds, is said to be \defn{wasted}.
+Guaranteeing that only a small constant fraction of slots are wasted allows for meaningful results despite an adversary that jams aggressively.

-Tuning the contention requires care. \Things follow some simple rules for updating the sending probability in each slot: increasing if there is silence, decreasing if there is noise, and leaving it unchanged in the case of a success.
+Addressing the second challenge of adjusting the contention requires care, and this is demonstrated by the elegant algorithm of Chang et al. \cite{ChangJP19}. \Things follow some simple rules for updating the sending probability in each slot: increasing if there is silence, decreasing if there is noise, and leaving it unchanged in the case of a success.
 The adversary may lower the sending probabilities of \things by jamming (i.e., adding noise), thus depressing contention.
 However, the update rule allows for contention to quickly recover once the jamming ceases (although, it may resume again later), and few slots are wasted as a result.
 Notably, this design allows the algorithm to achieve roughly $1/e$ throughput in the non-jammed slots, which rivals that of slotted ALOHA, despite the more-challenging adversarial setting.